tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 an ESNIKeys that can be used to successfully decrypt ClientEncryptedSNI.encrypted_sni.
 This matching procedure should be done using one of the following two checks:

 1. Compare ClientEncryptedSNI.record_digest against cryptographic hashes of known ESNIKeys and choose the one that matches.
 2. Use trial decryption of ClientEncryptedSNI.encrypted_sni with known ESNIKeys and choose the one that succeeds.

-Which check to use must be configured externally.
 Some uses of ESNI, such as local discovery mode, may omit the ClientEncryptedSNI.record_digest since it can be used as a tracking vector.
 In such cases, trial decryption should be used for matching ClientEncryptedSNI to known ESNIKeys.
+Unless specified by the application using (D)TLS or externally configured on both sides, implementations MUST use the first method.

 If the ClientEncryptedSNI value does not match any known ESNIKeys structure, it MUST ignore the extension and proceed with the connection,